Brush Traction: Brush Electrical Engineering Company

 In 1889, the Anglo-American Brush Electric Light Corporation Ltd was reconstructed, absorbing the Australasian Electric Light, Power, and Storage Company Ltd, and taking over the Falcon Works in Loughborough, with the new company to be called the Brush Electrical Engineering Company Ltd.

 From reports of the annual general meetings, the main activities in the 1890s were associated with municipal and ships lighting, however it is evident they were still involved with rail and tramcars and were anticipating a great increase in the market for electric traction particularly on tramways.
 They expanded the works by 5 acres in 1897 and added another 250 tramcars per year of production capacity.
 In 1898, they added capacity to make 1,000 electric traction motors per year, their own motors now claimed to be equal to or superior to the American pattern traction motors previously used.

-Between 1901 and 1905, the Brushmobile car was developed using a Vauxhall Motors engine, although only six were built.
-One of these six featured in the film Carry On Screaming.
-Nearly 100 buses, plus some lorries were built using French engines until 1907.
+The first Brush motorcar was launched in March 1902.
+It was powered by a 10 hp 2 cylinder Abeille engine, with a Sage 3 speed gearbox and double chain drive.
+It was joined later the same year by larger 4 cylinder Brush cars of 12, 16 and 20 hp, which also used Abeille engines and chain drive.
+The single-cylinder 6 hp Brushmobile car was produced only in 1904, six being constructed by Brush under licence from Vauxhall Motors; the Brush vehicles differed from the original 6 hp Vauxhalls by having steering wheels rather than tiller steering.
+One of these six vehicles featured in the 1966 film Carry On Screaming.
+In addition, nearly 100 buses, plus some lorries were built using French engines until 1907.